bomonike/bomonike.github.io/anthropic-claude.md

 Within prompts, type @ to begin specifying a file's path pointing to contents to retrieve in your request to Claude.

-### Screen shot in a prompt

-To take a screen shot on macOS, press the usual command + Shift + 4 which changes the cursor to crosshairs.
-Position it on the screen and press your mouse to drag and drop to the opposite corner of the box to capture the section to your computer's invisible clipboard.
-Click the Claude input field and press control + V to paste. "[Image #1]" would appear to confirm.
-To the right of that, type a sentence to specify what you want done based on that image.